XEOPEO/kali-zsh/README.md

 # HTB or THM Tunnel IP in promt line same as pwnbox from HTB
 Kali zsh file with extra vpn shell files for adding IP in PS1 header.
+The VPN files are originally from (Pwnbox repo)[https://github.com/theGuildHall/pwnbox]

 ## Prompt string to be modified
 ```